nitinkc/nitinkc.github.io/_posts/microservices/2023-02-19-jackson-mapper-details.md

     private List<Address> addresses;
 }
 ```

+## JsonInclude

+Exclude NULL or EMPTY

+`@JsonInclude(JsonInclude.Include.NON_NULL)`

+Exclude properties with NULL values.
+Include all non-null values
+`@JsonInclude(JsonInclude.Include.NON_EMPTY)`

+#### Emptiness
+* For Collections and Maps, method isEmpty() is called;
+* For Java arrays, empty arrays are ones with length of 0
+* For Java Strings, length() is called, and return value of 0 indicates empty String
+* and for other types, null values are excluded but other exclusions (if any).

 ## Custom Filter
 Further filters (apart from Include.NON_NULL, NON_EMPTY etc ) can be added (typically on individual properties) using the `CUSTOM` include.